HOW DOES THE SCHOOL KNOW IF CHILDREN NEED EXTRA HELP?

 SUPPORT FOR SOCIAL, EMOTIONAL AND MENTAL HEALTH, AVOIDING EXCLUSION AND INCREASING ATTENDANCE

 · The school has adopted behaviour and exclusion policies available on the school website.
-If a child has significant emotional, social difficulties, a PP (Pupil Profile) is written to identify the specific issues, put relevant support in place and set targets with a view to identifying and addressing the underlying reasons behind the behaviour.
-The school works closely with Derby Primary Behaviour and Inclusion Services.
+If a child has significant emotional, social difficulties, a Individual Education Plan (IEP) is written to identify the specific issues, put relevant support in place and set targets with a view to identifying and addressing the underlying reasons behind the behaviour.

 · The school has an adopted attendance policy.
 Attendance of every child is monitored on a daily basis by the school.
 Lateness and absence are recorded and reported to the Headteacher who may involve the Early Help Assessment Team or Children’s Services if this becomes a concern.
 Various incentive schemes are used to promote positive attendance throughout the school including the presentation of certificates individually.